Abibubble/ms3-the-bar-blade/README.md

 ### Testing User Stories
 #### First Time Visitor Goals
-##### To be able to easily navigate the site.
+##### Be able to easily navigate the site.
 * The navigation bar is clearly visible on all pages.
 * The navigation bar is fixed to the top of the screen, so even when the user scrolls, they can still see the navigation bar.

-##### It should be easy to understand what to do.
+##### Intuitively and easily understand what to do.
 * Everything is clearly laid out.
 * All buttons decribe what they're for in simple terms.
 * Icons are used to help convey meaning.

-##### It should be easy to register for an account.
+##### Be able to register for an account.
-* The register button is clear to see on the navigation bar, and it only requires a username, a password, and a confirmation of that password to register an account.
+* The register button is clear to see on the navigation bar.
+* It only requires a username, a password, and a confirmation of that password to register an account.

-##### It should be easy to search for a specific cocktail.
+##### Search for a specific cocktail.
 * The search bar is displayed prominently on the homepage for all users, whether logged in or not.

+##### Browse through all cocktails.
+* All cocktails are displayed on the homepage for all users to view.

+##### Get visual feedback when an action on the site is completed.
+* A flash message appears at the top of the screen when :
+    * Any item is added.
+    * Any item is edited.
+    * Any item is deleted.
+    * A user registers.
+    * A user logs in.
+    * A user logs out.

 #### Returning Visitor Goals
+##### Log in.
+* The log in button is visible in the navigation bar.
+* The log in process is intuitive and simple to use.

+##### Add new cocktails.
+* The 'Add Cocktail' button is available on the navigation bar once you log in.
+* Every input field on the Add Cocktail form is clearly defined.
+* There is a helpful reminder about accessibility when adding an image to the site.
+* If the user hasn't added any cocktails, their profile prompts them to add one, with a helpful button to direct them to the 'Add Cocktail' page.

-##### It should be easy to add, edit and delete the user's cocktails.
+##### Edit and delete the user's cocktails.
 * Every cocktail that a user has added is displayed on their profile.
 * Each cocktail listing has it's own edit and delete buttons.
 * There is a link to add a cocktail on the navigation bar, which is available on every page.
-* If the user hasn't added any cocktails, their profile instead prompts them to add one, with a helpful button to aid them.
+* If the user hasn't added any cocktails, their profile instead prompts them to add one, with a helpful button to direct them to the 'Add Cocktail' page.

-##### It should be easy to see the cocktails the user has added.
+##### See the cocktails the user has added.
 * Every cocktail that a user has added is displayed on their profile.

 ##### The user's password should be stored securely.
 * Werkzeug's password hashing methods have been used to store all user's passwords in a secure and safe way.

-##### It should be easy to search for a specific cocktail.
-* The search bar is displayed prominently on the homepage for all users, whether logged in or not.

-#### Frequent Visitor Goals
-##### It should be easy to search for a specific cocktail.
-* The search bar is displayed prominently on the homepage for all users, whether logged in or not.

 ##### Navigation should be intuitive, with no need to use the browser's back button.
-* The navigation bar is constantly visible across the top of the site, whether that be the full navigation bar or the condensed burger icon menu bar on smaller screen sizes.
+* The navigation bar is constantly visible across the top of the site.
+* This is either the full navigation bar, or the condensed burger icon menu bar on smaller screen sizes.

 #### Admin Goals
-##### Other users shouldn't be able to edit or delete the user's cocktails.
-* Edit and delete buttons are only shown for cocktails on the user's profile.
-* The only cocktails shown on the user's profile are the ones created by them.

 ##### A user shouldn't be able to brute force their way into the restricted pages.
 * Admin users are set with an is_admin toggle in the database, so that it doesn't rely on usernames.
+* If a user without access rights tries to access a restricted page, it presents them with the 404 page, with a navigation bar at the top to take them back to the pages they're allowed to access.

-##### Be able to edit or delete any recipe as an admin.
+##### Edit or delete any cocktail recipe.
 * Admin users are set with an is_admin toggle in the database, so that it doesn't rely on usernames.
 * If the user has the is_admin toggle set to true, then all recipes are displayed on their profile.
 * This includes all recipes created by other users, with edit and delete buttons.
 * This enabled the admin to edit or delete any recipe.

+##### Add a new category.
+* Admin accounts have access to the 'Manage Categories' page.
+* This allows them to add a new category.

+##### Edit or delete any category.
+* Admin accounts have access to the 'Manage Categories' page.
+* This allows them to edit or delete any categories.

-##### Be able to give or remove admin rights as an admin.
+##### Give or remove admin rights.
 * Admin users are set with an is_admin toggle in the database, so that it doesn't rely on usernames.
 * If the user has the is_admin toggle set to true, then they have access to the Manage Users page.
 * From there, any user can be deleted, or have their admin rights switched on or off.